Spanish Language & Courses with Locals

 2° Semestre = Spring Semester

-To access the syllabi for these courses, please visit each facultad's department listing, listed below in black.
+To access the syllabi for these courses, please visit each facultad's department listing from the Host University Course Search link below.

 The transcript from the Universidad Antonio de Nebrija will reflect ECTS credit values.
 Please be in touch with your U.S. university regarding transfer credit for this program.